Spam Glossary - Glossary of spam related terms

 Mung

 - To make repeated changes which individually may be reversible, but which ultimately result in unintentional, irreversible distruction of large portions of the original item.
 It is sometimes bacronymed "Mash until no good" or "Mung until no good".
 It is one of the first recursive acronyms.
 Rhymes with "Hung".
+See Munge, Address Munging.

 Munge

 - To attempt to create a strong, secure string like an email address or password through character substitution.
 It is sometimes bacronymmed as "Modify Until Not Guessed Easily".
 Rhymes with "Lunge".
+See Mung, Address Munging.

 Obfuscation